psych10/psych10.github.io/prospectus/index.md

 - 3-4 short (5-10 min) lecture videos
 - Web-based R programming tutorials
 - A quiz
 - Every other week there will be a problem set due.
+- Some modules will include milestones related to the final project.

 The modules for the current week as well as the following two modules will be available on Canvas throughout the quarter.
 This allows you to get ahead if needed, while still ensuring a spacing of learning across the quarter that is beneficial for learning.